Chris Kamara: Stoke City

 On 22 January 1998, he was appointed manager of one of his former clubs, Stoke City, and arrived with bold intentions at the Britannia Stadium stating that he would build a squad good enough to take the club into the Premier League.
 However, with Stoke already in serious relegation trouble in 1997–98, Kamara sold their only player of real value, Andy Griffin to Newcastle United.
-He fell out with Chief Executive Jez Moxey over how to spend the proceeds of the sale; Moxey wanted Marco Gabbiadini but Kamara vetoed the deal.
+He fell out with chief executive Jez Moxey over how to spend the proceeds of the sale; Moxey wanted Marco Gabbiadini but Kamara vetoed the deal.
 He instead spent £350,000 on Coventry City striker Kyle Lightbourne.
 In his 14 games in charge with the "Potters", only one was won and he was dismissed on 8 April 1998.
 In Kamara's three months in charge, Stoke could not recover from their poor form and were relegated to the third tier.

 Media career

 Kamara gave up on management after his time at Stoke City and instead worked as a pundit for a number of television and radio stations.
 He won a regular slot on Soccer Extra with Brian Woolnough in 1999, and from there was asked by Rob McCaffrey to contribute to Soccer Saturday on Sky Sports.
 There he was asked to attend a match on Saturday and appear over live video link providing brief updates on the match.
 At the time this was an untried concept in the UK, and Kamara and his camera crew largely learned how to best present the format as they went along.
-He quickly became well known on the programme for his highly excitable nature, propensity for comical gaffes and tendency to come out with unusual sayings that baffled host Jeff Stelling and the other studio pundits, such as his observation that the Tottenham players were "fighting like beavers" in their match against Arsenal.
-In one of his more famous on-air gaffes, he failed to realise that Anthony Vanden Borre had been sent off in the game he was watching between Portsmouth and Blackburn, instead thinking that he had been substituted.
+He quickly became well known on the programme for his highly excitable nature, propensity for comical gaffes, and tendency to come out with unusual sayings that baffled host Jeff Stelling and the other studio pundits, such as his observation that the Tottenham players were "fighting like beavers" in their match against Arsenal.
+In one of his more famous on-air gaffes, he failed to realise that Anthony Vanden Borre had been sent off in the game he was watching between Portsmouth and Blackburn Rovers, instead thinking that he had been substituted.

-Kamara has also presented the weekly Sky Sports show Goals on Sunday since August 2000 and provides additional commentary on some of Sky's televised matches.
-He is also a regular guest on Soccer AM, interviewing players and managers at grounds around the country.
+Kamara also began presenting the weekly Sky Sports show Goals on Sunday in August 2000, and provided additional commentary on some of Sky's televised matches.
+He was also a regular guest on Soccer AM, interviewing players and managers at grounds around the country.

 Before the 2010 FIFA World Cup, Kamara changed his name by deed poll to Chris Cabanga (Cabanga is a Zulu word meaning "to think" or "imagine") in response to a Facebook campaign supported by 20,000 people.